Pytonballoon810/Seminar-paper-AI-2022/README.md

 ## Restrictions

-The restrictions of the neural network are small but present.
+<p style='text-align: justify;'>The restrictions of the neural network are small but present.
 Different values for the environment variables for the algorithm can produce widely spread results depending on exactly those values.
 Setting a higher sample size (for example nb_steps_warmup=200.000)  strongly accelerates the learning process for the first 200.000 generations but the iteration speed falls off immensely after these repetitions, so using a lower sample size of about 20.000 but a bigger step sum of 50.000 to 500.000 (depending on your system specs) could vastly accelerate the learning process of the AI.
 Another really big factor for performance is the number of nodes used in the net.